MicahElliott/flowrist/README.md

 well with some practice on their _index-middle_ alt dances.

 **Some `Ctrl-` shortcuts left the left (non-mouse) hand**.
 There was no way `a` could stay on left. `w` is the other unfortunate victim.
+But for right-handed mousing, you want all the shortcuts to be fully left-handed.
 Outside of Emacs, I use triple-click more often now instead of `Ctrl-a`.
-And I QMK-mapped `jr` combo to be `Ctrl-w`.
+And I QMK-mapped `fs` combo to be `Ctrl-w`.
 And `bf` to be `Ctrl-Tab`.
 On the bright side, you now have `Ctrl-l` on the left.
-And it does help to have a `Ctrl` key on the right hand too.
-You can probably re-bind some alternate on left-hand to handle the missing shortcuts.
+It helps to have a `Ctrl` key on the right hand too.
+You can re-bind some alternatives on left-hand to handle the missing shortcuts.
+In fact, when I have to switch over to a Mac, I remap some of the Mac shortcuts to use `Ctrl-` instead of `Cmd-` to get the consistency across OSs.
+This way, the same macros, `kd`, `xm`, `mv`, `fs`, `lq` work across OSs for copy, cut, paste, close, select-all.

 ## Eurolang layer (ligatures and diacritics)